Gregorij Rožman: Background and wartime situation in Slovenia

 The Nazis chose a policy of violent Germanisation.
-They planned to expel 240,000 Slovenes, but due to partisan resistance expelled some 83,000 Slovenes to other parts of the Third Reich, as well as to Serbia and Croatia.
+They planned to expel 240,000 Slovenes, but due to Partisan resistance expelled some 83,000 Slovenes to other parts of the Third Reich, as well as to Serbia and Croatia.
 More than 63,000 Slovenes were interned in Nazi concentration camps The Slovenian language was banned from public use, Slovenian cultural associations were dissolved, etc. The Nazis were hostile to the church: much of its property was confiscated, 448 priests were forced into exile, and the authorities rejected any intervention by the church.
 The Hungarian regime was similar to the German approach.
-Resistance was organized by the Liberation Front of the Slovene People, led by the Communist Party (CP), but including 18 other groups (Christian Socialists, the gymnastic group Sokol, etc.)
+Resistance was organized by the Liberation Front of the Slovene People, led by the Communist Party, but including 18 other groups (Christian Socialists, the gymnastic group Sokol, etc.)

-The CP saw the occupation as a chance to gain power.
+The Communist Party saw the Axis takeover as a chance to gain power.
 It was weak in numbers but experienced in underground activities, because it was banned in Yugoslavia.
-The Liberation Front at first developed in the Italian occupation zone.
+The Liberation Front first developed in the Italian-annexed territory.
 On 16 September 1941 it declared it was the only "authorized" resistance.
 Traitors were to be sentenced to death.
-In this way Slovenes, including Church representatives (most notably Lambert Ehrlich, assassinated after he wrote a letter to the Fascist authorities, asking that they arm Slovenes, to jointly fight against the Partisans), were "liquidated" by "Security-Intelligence Service", called VOS, a unit recruited solely from CP and communist youth organization SKOJ.
-The inhabitants of the Province of Ljubljana, especially peasants, suffered from both Italian attacks on their lives and property and from partisan attacks.
+In this way Slovenes, including Church representatives (most notably Lambert Ehrlich, assassinated after he wrote a letter to the Fascist authorities, asking that they arm Slovenes, to jointly fight against the Partisans), were "liquidated" by "Security-Intelligence Service", called VOS, a unit recruited solely from the Communist Party and communist youth organization SKOJ.
+The inhabitants of the province of Ljubljana, especially peasants, suffered from both Italian attacks on their lives and property and from Partisan attacks.
 Partisans stayed in a village for a few weeks, confiscating food and property in return for "freedom loan" certificates promising the return of property after liberation.
-When the Italians located the partisans, the partisans fled and the Army punished the villagers.
-After a short period the soldiers retreated to their base, the partisans would return and the cycle continue.
+When the Italians located the Partisans, the Partisans fled and the Army punished the villagers.
+After a short period the soldiers retreated to their base, the Partisans would return and the cycle continue.
 According to the fascist Commissar Grazioli, the Partisans liberated two-thirds of the Ljubljana Province by mid-1942.